- Primary position:

 I am a maritime archaeologist specialising in the study of boats and ships, specifically their construction and use.
 I completed my BA(hons) in Archaeology at the University of Southampton in 1999 and the MA in Maritime Archaeology here in 2000.
 My doctorate, also at Southampton (2008), addressed the theme of maritime technological change in the ancient Mediterranean through the archaeology of sailing rigs.
-I joined the archaeology department as a part-time teaching fellow in 2010 and I spend the other part of my time working as a maritime archaeologist at the Hampshire and Wight Trust for Maritime Archaeology
+I joined the archaeology department as a part-time teaching fellow in 2010 and I spend the other part of my time working as a maritime archaeologist at the Maritime Archaeology Trust.

 My interest in watercraft extends beyond my job and I am an experienced sailor and rower, primarily in traditional vessels and Bantry Bay Gigs in particular.
 In 2004 I skippered the United Kingdom Gig which claimed first place in the World Championships, reprising this success as the coach of the team in 2010.
 I am a trustee of a maritime training charity, specialising in seamanship, allowing me to bring hard-learned practical experience in traditional watercraft into the classroom as a means to further understand maritime archaeology.

 The University of Southampton's electronic library (e-prints)